PaulNXN1/textEditor/README.md

 ## Acceptance Criteria

 The acceptance criteria focuses on meeting PWA requirements.
-Once the coding is complete, each student was tasked to run the application via Heroku [link to application deployment below].
+Once the coding was complete, each student was tasked to run the application via Heroku [link to application deployment below].

+The main point of focus was confirming the application still worked storing data offline, which is an essential ability for mobile application development.
+Once the user clicks and types in the text editor both on and offline, the user will be able to see the data saved in an object with IndexedDB.
+After closing and reopening the application, the data is still available to the user [shown in the video].

 ## Deployment  🌐